Menachem Begin: Biography

 In September 1939, after Germany invaded Poland, Begin, in common with a large part of Warsaw's Jewish leadership, escaped to Wilno (today Vilnius), then eastern Poland, to avoid inevitable arrest.
 The town was soon occupied by the Soviet Union, but from 28 October 1939, it was the capital of the Republic of Lithuania.
 Wilno was a predominately Polish and Jewish town; an estimated 40 percent of the population was Jewish, with the YIVO institute located there.
 As a prominent pre-war Zionist and reserve status officer-cadet, on 20 September 1940, Begin was arrested by the NKVD and detained in the Lukiškės Prison.
 In later years he wrote about his experience of being tortured.
 He was accused of being an "agent of British imperialism" and sentenced to eight years in the Soviet gulag camps.
-On 1 June 1941 he was sent to the Pechora labor camps in Komi Republic, the northern part of European Russia, where he stayed until May 1942.
+On 1 June 1941 he was sent to the Pechora labor camps in Komi Republic, the northern part of European Russia.
 Much later in life, Begin recorded and reflected upon his experiences in the interrogations and life in the camp in his memoir White Nights.

 In July 1941, just after Germany attacked the Soviet Union, and following his release under the Sikorski–Mayski agreement because he was a Polish national, Begin joined the Free Polish Anders' Army as a corporal officer cadet.
 He was later sent with the army to Palestine via the Persian Corridor, where he arrived in May 1942.

 Upon arriving in Palestine, Begin, like many other Polish Jewish soldiers of the Anders' Army, faced a choice between remaining with the Anders' Army to fight Nazi Germany in Europe, or staying in Palestine to fight for establishment of a Jewish state.
 While he initially wished to remain with the Polish army, he was eventually persuaded to change his mind by his contacts in the Irgun, as well as Polish officers sympathetic to the Zionist cause.
 Consequently, General Michał Karaszewicz-Tokarzewski, the second-in-command of the Army, issued Begin with a "leave of absence without an expiration" which gave Begin official permission to stay in Palestine.
 In December 1942 he left Anders's Army and joined the Irgun.

 During the Holocaust, Begin's father was among the 5,000 Brest Jews rounded up by the Nazis at the end of June 1941.
 Instead of being sent to a forced labor camp, they were shot or drowned in the river.
 His mother and his elder brother Herzl also were murdered in the Holocaust.